Thermodynamic sampling of materials using neutral-atom quantum computers: Discussion

 In this work, we presented a workflow for mapping the DFT-derived energetics of nitrogen-doped graphene onto a Rydberg Hamiltonian, enabling quantum annealing on the QuEra Aquila hardware.
-The mapping expresses the formation energies in terms of an on-site term (implemented through the global detuning) and pairwise van der Waals interactions encoded through the programmable interatomic separations of the neutral-atom array.
+The mapping expresses the formation energies in terms of an on-site term (implemented through the global detuning) and pairwise Van der Waals interactions encoded through the programmable interatomic separations of the neutral-atom array.

-A central contribution of this paper is the introduction of a rescaling factor, $\alpha_v$, which takes into account the constraints of the hardware while preserving the thermodynamic structure of the problem.
-We showed analytically that this rescaling transforms the physical temperature to an effective annealing temperature following $T' = \alpha_v T$, ensuring that Boltzmann distributions are maintained even when the hardware cannot realise the exact DFT-derived interaction strengths.
+A central component of this approach is the introduction of a rescaling factor, $\alpha_v$, which accounts for hardware constraints while preserving the thermodynamic structure of the problem.
+We showed analytically that this rescaling leads to an effective annealing temperature $T' = \alpha_v T$, allowing the sampled distributions to be interpreted in thermodynamic terms even when the exact DFT interaction strengths cannot be realised on the hardware.

-The validity of the approach was demonstrated first on a 28-site graphene nanoflake through exhaustive enumeration, and subsequently on a 78-site system using unbiased Monte Carlo sampling, where the quantum annealer reproduced the expected thermodynamic behaviour despite the large configuration space.
-In addition, we showed that different effective temperatures can be realised experimentally by tuning the interatomic separation in the hardware, providing a direct means of thermodynamic control.
+The approach was first validated on a 28-site graphene nanoflake through exhaustive enumeration, and then applied to a 78-site system using {random} Monte Carlo sampling.
+In both cases, the quantum annealer reproduces the expected thermodynamic trends despite the large configuration space.
+We also showed that the effective temperature can be tuned experimentally through the interatomic separation, providing a direct handle on the sampled distributions.

 {While classical importance-sampling methods remain highly effective in studying the thermodynamic properties of materials, in this work, we develop a mapping from materials models to a Rydberg Hamiltonian and show, as a proof of concept, that the resulting quantum hardware output can be interpreted in thermodynamic terms.
 This establishes a basis for the development of quantum-ready models and algorithms for materials problems.

 Within this framework, the main limitations arise from the form of the Hamiltonian available on the hardware.
 In particular, the restriction to two-body interactions and the fixed $1/r^6$ dependence make it difficult to capture systems with strong localised interactions or many-body effects, such as the phosphorous-nitrogen co-doping case discussed in the Methods section.
 Extending this approach to such systems will require more flexible interaction models or hardware capable of implementing higher-order couplings.}